akhilrao/akhilrao.github.io/_posts/2015-10-18-risky-good-supply-passthrough.md

 \implies \frac{\partial P(X)}{\partial c} & = \frac{Xf(X) + F(X)}{f(X)[2 \lambda^{-1} - 2x - 1 - \sigma \lambda^{-1} - p'^{-1}((p-c)(1- \gamma + ( \gamma / X) ) + p)]}  \cr
 \end{align} $$

 I'm not sure of my algebra, so I'll try again and update this.
-But the expression depends on things in ways that make sense.
-I'm not sure what the derivative wrt the parameters are or if they make sense yet.
-It's pretty long and ugly.
+But the terms in the expression make some sense to me.
+I'm not sure what the derivative wrt the parameters are or if they make sense yet, but that would be an informative exercise.

 ### Summary